on humanism and environmental crisis

 Adam is rescued by Old Woman from the Homo Sapiens tribe and nursed to health by Eve the Beautiful.
 Adam saves the little girl from the lethal attack of a saber-tooth tiger.
 This little girl, Eve’s 5-year-old sister, Adam and Eve are creating a shared communication system that (my hypothesis) is growing into Language, Self, and Reality. ( “You called it apple”- it was the first hypothetical sentence understood by these 3 people, it contained: “you called” – the agent, the person, “it”- the thing-perception, sensory firing, a piece of the old behavioral code, with its name: “apple”.)

-To continue this thought experiment, we moved 10 years forward.
+To continue this thought experiment, we moved a generation forward.
 The three people who started to use agents and simple objects in communication were bonded by a prototype of a social unit: the shared magic of childhood, love, and of desperate will to communicate.
-In ten years this group grew and their shared vocabulary rapidly expanded.
+In about 15 years this group grew and their shared vocabulary rapidly expanded.
 Summers were warmer and there were a lot of fish in the river and berries in the forest and babies in the tribe.
 Adam and Eve had 3 children Mel 8, Fiona 6 and Sophie 4.
-The” little girl” is now 15 years old and has the name.
+The” little girl” is now 16 years old and has the name.

 ‘My name is Danka, but people call me Dancer.
 I love to dance.
 I play the flute, the horn, and drums.
 I made my instruments with my Uncle Adam’s help and I taught myself to play.